-ICANN has been working with its community, including UASG, to promote UA awareness and UA adoption.
-To address the multifaceted challenges of UA, the outreach is focused on multiple stakeholders, including technology developers, providers for email tools and services, public sector, TLD registries and their registrars and academia.
+ICANN has been working with its community, including the Universal Acceptance Steering Group (UASG), to promote UA awareness and UA adoption.
+To address the multifaceted challenges of UA, the outreach is focused on multiple stakeholders, including technology developers, providers of email tools and services, the public sector, TLD registries and their registrars and academia.

-In order to provide stakeholders with the necessary tools and resources to become UA-ready, ICANN and UASG have also developed a wide range of guidelines and training materials.
+In order to provide stakeholders with the necessary tools and resources to become UA-ready, ICANN and the UASG have also developed a wide range of guidelines and training materials.
 For example, the UASG has investigated and published guidelines for implementing mailbox names in local languages outlined in its Considerations for Naming Internationalized Email Mailboxes report.
 ICANN has recently published a Universal Acceptance (UA) Roadmap for Domain Name Registry and Registrar Systems, and conducted the Regional Universal Acceptance Training Program in 2021.
 ICANN continues to engage with the technology organizations to raise the issues related to UA and encourage them to fix them.

-ICANN is also working with the community to organize the UA Day annually on or around 28 March.
-The aim of the UA Day is to raise awareness and build capacity for UA globally.
-ICANN supported more than 50 UA Day events across 40 countries for UA Day 2023 reaching out directly to around 9400 participants.
+ICANN is also working with entities globally to organize UA Day annually, on or around 28 March of every year.
+The aim of UA Day is to raise awareness and build capacity for UA globally.
+ICANN supported more than 50 UA Day events across 40 countries for UA Day 2023 reaching out directly to around 9,400 participants.